You Can't Win (book)

 You Can't Win is an autobiography by burglar and hobo Jack Black, written in the early to mid-1920s and first published in 1926.
-It describes Black's life on the road, in prison and his various criminal capers in the American and Canadian west from the late 1880s to early 20th century.
+It describes Black's life on the road, in prison and his various criminal capers in the American and Canadian west from the late 1880s to the early 20th century.
 The book was a major influence upon William S. Burroughs and other Beat writers.

 Summary

 The book tells of Black's experiences in the hobo underworld, freight-hopping around the western United States and Canada, with the majority of events taking place from the late 1880s to around 1910.
 He tells of becoming a thief, burglar, and member of the yegg (safe-cracking) subculture, exploring the topics of crime, criminal justice, vice, addictions, penology, and human folly from various viewpoints, from observer to consumer to supplier, and from victim to perpetrator.

 Publication

 You Can't Win originally appeared in serial format in the San Francisco Call-Bulletin under the editorship of Fremont Older.
 It was so popular that it was reissued in book format by MacMillan and became a best-seller.
 It has been translated into Russian, Swedish, French, and other languages.

 After the book's publication, Black spent several years lecturing at women's clubs and lived in New York.
-Black spent his summers in a cabin on Older's property in California, next to a pool.
+Black spent his summers in a cabin on Older's property Woodhills in Santa Clara County, California, next to a pool.
 When MacMillan asked Black to write another book, he was too weak even to swim, according to Older.
-He didn't write another book.
+He did not write another book.

-After the copyright expired, it has been republished four times by different publishers.
+After the copyright expired, it has been made available for free from Project Gutenberg and republished four times.